lidorbashari/INTPolybotServiceTerraform/README.md

 ## Background and goals

-In the [previous AWS project][PolybotServiceAWS], you've provisioned a scalable, highly available and well-architected Polybot service using cloud resources.
+In the previous Kubernetes, you've provisioned a scalable, highly available and well-architected Polybot service using cloud resources.

 This project focuses on Infrastructure as Code (IaC) techniques in order to automate the provisioning of the cloud resources for your Polybot service **in different AWS regions**.